 School is winding down.
 I have almost made it through my first year.

-If you had asked me back in September (or October… or November) if I thought I would have ever made it this far, I would have answered with an emphatic, “Oh, hell no.” Ooo, child, I was a sad case.
+If you had asked me back in September (or October… or November) if I thought I would have ever made it this far, I would have answered with an emphatic, “Oh, hell no.” I was a sad case.
 Recently, my mom recalled a Sunday afternoon last fall in which she drove 40 minutes to my house to do my laundry because I was so miserable just thinking about the week that awaited me that I was practically paralyzed.
-This post from September does a pretty good job of summing up my sentiments from last semester.

 Then, for whatever reason, something clicked after Christmas.
 I figured a lot of things out.
 I changed what wasn’t working, and found ways to improve what was.
 I forced myself to have a life outside of school, however small it might be.
 I became a teacher who is firm, but kind.
 I finally managed to use my classroom’s bedamned projector system.

 Yesterday, I was one of three teachers who showed up to school in the 7th grade hallway.
 Substitutes had been called, but few showed up and my assistant principal was visibly frazzled.
 I ended up redistributing the kids from the unsupervised classes into classrooms where a substitute or teacher was present.
 I then taught five, hour-long classes with 36-40 students in my room.
 I missed lunch because I met with a parent who is worried about the safety of her child.
 I read 20 pages out loud to each of my last two classes of a book they love.
 After school, I went to my students’ talent show where I screamed myself hoarse.
 Before falling asleep, I typed up two quizzes for the following day and sent some emails about scheduling.
 And yet, as I was laying in bed waiting the few moments it took for sleep to settle in, I felt empowered.
 The day was chaotic, but I was the anchor.
 I felt proud—of my students and myself.
 It had been a good day.